PubNubDevelopers/pubnub-api-demos-javascript/README.md

 ## Running

 Open any of the HTML files in your favorite web browser.
-No need to run a web server. use the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) in your browser's address input to navigate to the HTML file on your computer.
+No need to run a web server.
+Use the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) in your browser's address input to navigate to the HTML file on your computer.

-## Videos of This Repo in Action
+## Videos of This Code in Action

 Check out the [PubNub Quickstarts](https://www.pubnub.com/docs/getting-started-guides/pubnub-publish-subscribe?devrel_gh=pubnub-js-quickstart) for video commentary of this code in action.